Layouts🔗

 You build the layout manually by splitting containers.
 Each container runs in split, tabbed, or stacked mode independently.
 The tree persists across window changes.

-i3Persistent i3-style container tree.
-Triad owns splits, insertion, movement, resize, and restore.i3, Sway
+i3Persistent split-tree container model.
+Triad owns splits, insertion, movement, resize, and restore.Native split tree

-tabbedWindows stacked as tabs inside a split-tree container.i3, Sway
+tabbedWindows stacked as tabs inside a split-tree container.Tabbed container

-stackedWindows stacked vertically with visible titlebars inside a split-tree container.i3, Sway
+stackedWindows stacked vertically with visible titlebars inside a split-tree container.Stacked container

 Custom Layouts🔗